Racial reckoning turns focus to roadside historical markers - NewsBreak

 So far, the state has removed two markers, revised two and ordered new text for two others.

-Across the country, historical markers have in some places become another front in the national over slavery, segregation that also statues and changed or reconsidered the names of , and .
+Across the country, historical markers have in some places become another front in the national reckoning over slavery, segregation and racial violence that has also brought down Civil War statues and changed or reconsidered the names of institutions, roads and geographical features.

 Historical markers educate the public and therefore can help fight systemic racism, said Diane Turner, curator of the Charles L. Blockson Afro-American Collection at Temple University in Philadelphia, one of the country's largest repositories of Black history literature and related material.